fabkravmaga/addo2017/README.md

 1. Run bash scripts in numeric order in `./code/vault` folder, [read more](./code/vault/README_vault.md)

-2. Manage Secrets from UI (`http://localhost:80`) on your browser or from your CLI (vault write ...)
+2. Manage Secrets from Vault-UI (`http://localhost:80`) on your browser or from your CLI (vault write ...)

 3. Run bash script in `./code/my-demo-app/docker_build.sh` to build image locally